Trumpkin’s Notes On Barrels

 So that they can get even higher with a chair on top:BoxesOnBenches 27a

-A vestibule complete with lighting.
+A vestibule complete with romantic lighting.

 Vesti03